-The company's Articles of Association establish the possibility of the Board of Directors being advised by one to three Advisors, to be appointed by it, from among persons of recognised merit and experience, with terms that coincide with those of the Directors.
+The Company's Articles of Association provide for the possibility of the Board of Directors being advised by one to three Advisors, to be appointed by it from among persons of recognised merit and experience, with terms of office coinciding with those of the Directors.
 The Advisors to the Board of Directors are people who advise the Board of Directors about the various issues addressed at board meetings, but they don't have the right to vote on resolutions passed at meetings.
-In the specific case of Corticeira Amorim, the unrivalled experience, vision of the future and entrepreneurial spirit of Mr. Américo Ferreira de Amorim and the extensive knowledge of the cork industry of Mr. Joaquim Ferreira de Amorim are an important contribution to the development of the Company, assuming an important role in the meetings of the Board during the 2014-2016 term, continuing in that role until 7 April 2017, with the full participation of Mr. Joaquim Ferreira de Amorim and the absence of Mr. Américo Ferreira de Amorim, for health reasons.
+In the specific case of Corticeira Amorim, the unrivalled experience, vision of the future and entrepreneurial spirit of Mr. Américo Ferreira de Amorim and the extensive knowledge of the cork industry of Mr. Joaquim Ferreira de Amorim were an important contribution to the development of the Company, assuming an important role in the Board meetings in the 2014-2016 term of office, remaining in the position until 7 April 2017, with the effective participation of Mr. Joaquim Ferreira de Amorim and the absence of Mr. Américo Ferreira de Amorim, for health reasons.

-The Board of Directors elected on 7 April 2017 for the 2017-2019 term did not appoint Advisors to the Board of Directors.
+The Board of Directors elected on 7 April 2017 for the 2017-2019 term did not appoint Advisors of the Board of Directors.